iamvery/testing-workshop/doc/WORKSHOP.md

 end
 ```

-While focusing on a single unit, you will want to run only the relevant unit tests.
-In this case, run the link model spec:
+While focusing on a single unit of behavior, you will want to focus the run to the relevant isolated test(s).
+In this case, run only the link model spec:

 ```
 $ bin/rspec spec/models/link_spec.rb